• Skip to main content

 Heat up cast iron skillet over medium heat.
 Sprinkle kosher salt and pepper on one side of each pork chop.

-Once skillet is hot, add 1 tbsp cooking oil/spray, then place pork on skillet, salted side down.
+Once skillet is hot, add 1 tablespoon cooking oil/spray, then place pork on skillet, salted side down.
 Sprinkle salt and pepper on other side.
 Cook for 3-5 minutes.

 sliced apples, brussels sprouts, and carrot ribbons on a cutting board